csci-1301/csci-1301.github.io/labs/Char/readme.md

 # Testing for Equality

-You can test if a character is equal to an other by using `==`, as for integer values.
+You can test if a character is equal to another by using `==`, as for integer values.
 This is particularly useful when we want to ask the user for a "yes" / "no" decision.

 Write a program that

 - Asks the user for a character.
-To read *a single character* (instead of a whole string), use the `ReadKey()` method: `Console.ReadKey().KeyChar` will returns a `char` that you can then store into a variable and manipulate.
+To read *a single character* (instead of a whole string), use the `ReadKey()` method: `Console.ReadKey().KeyChar` will return a `char` that you can then store into a variable and manipulate.
 - Displays on the screen "The user said yes" if the user entered `'Y'` or `'y'`,
 - Displays on the screen "The user said no" if the user entered `'N'` or `'n'`,
 - Displays on the screen "The user entered an incorrect value" if the user entered any other character.